GDF Community Partnership South Copeland

 What help is available?

-We encourage you to contact us before you apply.
+We strongly advise that contact us for a discussion before you apply.
 We want you to have the best chance of putting in a successful application.

 We can talk to you over the phone, meet you in person (if circumstances allow) or arrange an online meeting.